 Cherry tomatoes grow like other tomatoes.
 The difference is that they are smaller, and thus, more fragile.
 So be very careful when handling the plants or you may break them.
 Water them twice a week in mild climates.

 How Do You Grow Tomatoes Indoors?

-Tomatoes can be grown indoors but it may be difficult.
-The plants need eight hours of sunlight a day.
+Tomatoes can be grown indoors, but it might be difficult.
+The plants need eight hours of sunlight each day.
 They also need to be kept at 70 degrees Fahrenheit at least.
 If the temperature is good, then they may grow near a window or screen door.

 What If My Tomatoes Start Cracking?

-If a tomato fruit is cracking or bruising, it usually means the plants are being overwatered.
-So cut back and they should do well.
-The opposite is true if the tomato plant begins to wilt.
-So water it more in that case.
+If the tomato fruit has cracks or bruises, it means you’re giving the plants too much water.
+Reduce daily watering and they should do well.
+The opposite is true if the tomato plant is wilting.
+If that’s the case, give it more water.

 Why Are My Tomatoes Brown And Bruised?

-If your tomatoes look rotten or brown, they are in need of calcium.
-Get a potting soil with extra calcium or add calcium directly to the topsoil.
-This should prevent any more tomatoes from turning out that way but won’t save the ones already ruined.
+If your tomatoes are rotten or brown, they need more calcium.
+Use potting soil with extra calcium or add calcium to the topsoil.
+This should prevent any more tomatoes from turning out that way but won’t save the ruined ones.